 Our train to the next attraction at the iconic golden temple Kinkaku-ji, about 45min away with bus transfer at the Emmachi Station.
 Everything working like clock-work here.

 Kinkakuji – Golden Pavilion

-We arrived at the iconic Kinkakuji (Golden Pavilion) which top two floors are completely covered in gold leaf.
+We arrived at the iconic Kinkakuji (Golden Pavilion) which top two floors are totally covered in gold leaf.
 The place was very crowded, as in other attractions.
 But the layout of the garden is such that you can have a good photo session.
-But no tripod is allowed to be used at this attraction.
+Do take note no tripod is allowed at this attraction.

 At the top of the shrine, you will see the Golden Phoenix which represents divine power sent from the heavens to the Empress.
 If a phoenix was used to decorate a house, it symbolized loyalty and honesty were in the people that lived there.
 Alternatively, phoenix only stays when the ruler is benevolent and corruption-free.